Skip to main content

 1. Employers hire eligible individuals from target groups such as veterans, long-term unemployed, or SNAP recipients.

-2. Employers submit certifications to their state workforce agency within 28 days of the hire.
+2. Employers submit applications (request for certification for WOTC) to their state workforce agency within 28-days of the new hire’s start date.

-3. Certified employers receive tax credits based on wages paid to qualifying employees.
+3. Employers receive the WOTC credit for certified employees based on wages paid to the qualifying employees.

 Recent SNAP Changes and Their WOTC Impact